KaranJanjua/assignment/specification.md

 ## Overview

 1. You'll be cloning an existing repository <TBD>.
 This code is broken and buggy.

 2. Your group is welcome to use any of the online Git repository sites:
 	- gitlab
 	- github
 	- bitbucket
    You don't have to use any of these, but they may be valuable to you.
+	It's recommended that you use GitLab.com.

+3. Your group will have to find and use:
+	- An issue tracker
+	-
 3. Your group will have to find an issue tracker of some kind.
 	- gitlab/github/bitbucket have inbuilt issue trackers

 On the gitlab project page milestones will need to be created to align with the milestones described in the assignment, and issues will need to be correctly assigned to the right milestones.
 Since programming is not the major focus of this course the list of bugs and some features are supplied in